Sawm

 Days We Should Not Fast

-The two holidays: ‘Eid al-Fitr and ‘Eid al-Adha.
-It is also not recommended to fast on the 15th of Sha’ban.
+The first day both `Eids: `Eid al-Fitr and `Eid al-Adha.
+It is also not recommended to fast between the 16th of Sha`ban and the 30th of Sha`ban.

 People Who Should Not Fast